 Don’t like raw radishes?
 Fine.
 But, don’t discount cooked radishes just because you don’t like the raw ones.
 Cooking totally mellows the zingy pungent flavor intrinsic to raw radishes while bringing out a subtle sweetness that is very easy on the palate.

 Since I’m assuming most people consider radishes a garnish (like I did), I’m also guessing most people don’t give radish nutrition a whole lot of thought.
 Radishes are considered root vegetables and are exceptionally low in calories, but not in nutrients.
-Radishes are rich in vitamin C, antioxidants, detoxifying phytonutrients, flavonoids and blood-pressure-lowering potassium.
+Radish nutrition value is rich in vitamin C, antioxidants, detoxifying phytonutrients and flavonoids.
+Plus radish nutrition supports blood-pressure-lowering potassium.

-And, for whatever it is worth…according to a Chinese proverb, “Eating pungent radish and drinking hot tea, let the starved doctors beg on their knees.”
-Since Andy is a doctor I’m not so sure I like that part about the “starved doctor”, ha! but anyway…
+And, for whatever it is worth… according to a Chinese proverb, “Eating pungent radish and drinking hot tea, let the starved doctors beg on their knees.”
+So, add some roasted radishes or stir fry radishes to your weekly menu and enjoy the new flavor profile and all the radish nutrition value and benefits.

 The easiest way to cook radishes is to roast them.
 Like other root vegetables, radishes take well to roasting.
 Even the hottest of radishes will emerge from the oven mild and creamy.
 And, nothing could be simpler than roasting radishes.